TimeCookie/TimeCookie/README.md

-# Howdy, I'm Cookie 🍪
+# Howdy, I'm Armin. 🍪

-## I'm a student, and a developer in development!
+### An astray mobile developer, and a developer in development!

 - 🌱 I’m currently learning backend dev
 - ❤️‍🔥 Passionate in iOS development